 With all the learning, memorizing, and practicing you have to do, you may be wondering how you can possibly find time to comb through and analyze all the bar exam essays from the past two decades and organize them based on frequency of topics and subtopics over the years.
 Well, fear not – Bar Exam Toolbox has done that for you!

-Our Brainy Bar Bank allows California bar exam and Universal bar exam (UBE) takers to see every tested topic from the early 2000’s, organized by frequency and broken down into subtopics which are, in turn, organized by their own frequency.
+Our Brainy Bar Bank allows California bar exam and Uniform Bar Exam (UBE) takers to see every tested topic from the early 2000’s, organized by frequency and broken down into subtopics which are, in turn, organized by their own frequency.
 Therefore, if you’re a UBE taker who has an allergic reaction every time you see the word “removal” in the context of Civil Procedure, it may comfort you to know that it has yet to appear on an essay.
 You’ll also learn that your energy is better spent on subject matter jurisdiction, which has made fourteen appearances in the past twelve years, as opposed to seven times in CA. (Yes, this knowledge can also make for excellent dinner party fun facts, depending on the company you keep.)

 Differences – CA and UBE